Project area: 197 hectares

-The Werribee Treatment Plant was relocated in the late 1990s, leaving vacant a vast area of land on the banks of the Werribee River less than three kilometres from the existing Werribee Town Centre and with direct access to the Princes Freeway.
+The Werribee Treatment Plant was relocated in the late 1990s, leaving vacant a vast area of land on the banks of the Werribee River.
+The site is around one kilometre from Werribee Town Centre, and has direct access to the Princes Freeway.

-Melbourne Water looked to Places Victoria to help it unlock the site’s potential and create a new neighbourhood taking advantage of the surrounding natural setting.
+Melbourne Water looked to Development Victoria to unlock the site’s potential and create a new neighbourhood that would embrace the natural surroundings.

 Building a community

-Riverwalk today is developing into a neighbourhood offering a diverse range of housing to cater for a variety of lifestyles.
-About 150 people now call the estate home.
+Riverwalk today is developing into a neighbourhood that offers a diverse range of housing to cater for a variety of lifestyles.

-In keeping with its natural setting, Riverwalk includes:
+To keep with its natural setting, Riverwalk also includes: